abadid/cmsc424-spring2018/project5/README.md

 ```

 Both queries find one user in the table.
 However, the first one takes longer.
 Why?
-- [ ] On disk, the record for 'Bethzy Smith' appears much before the record for 'James Giant', and PostgreSQL found it earlier in the scan.
+- [ ] In the index, the record for 'Patrick Giant' appears much before the record for 'Bethzy Richardson', and hence PostgreSQL found it earlier.
-- [ ] Postgres used the index `users_last_name` for Q3.2 but not for Q3.1
+- [ ] The `id` of 'Patrick Giant' is much smaller than the `id` of 'Bethzy Smith'.
+Hence PostgreSQL found it earlier.
 - [ ] There are many users having last name 'Richardson' compared to 'Giant'

 **Part 2:** Suppose instead of creating an index on `last_name`, we created it on `first_name`.
 Based on your understanding so far, what can you say about the run time of the two queries above, and why?
-- [ ] No change
+- [ ] Both will take the same time
-- [ ] Same time for both
+- [ ] There will be no change, we will observe similar behavior as before
-- [ ] Flipped
+- [ ] The behaviour will be flipped, Q3.2 will take more time than Q3.1

 ### Question 4